tushar-c/tushar-c.github.io/_posts/2024-10-19-Understanding-Language-:-Transformers-Part-1.md

 Presently, the underlying model that is used to implement this is the **'Transformer'**.
 The whole model has been described and explained in its entirety in the paper title **'Attention Is All You Need' by Vaswani et. al**.
 You can find the paper [here.](https://arxiv.org/abs/1706.03762)

 It is this model that we are going to understand and implement in this post.
+If you want to skip to the whole code, you can find it [here.](https://gist.github.com/tushar-c/d0c6b51822f1daf067b51cb68788acd7)

 ## Foundations